wp-plugins/global-admin-bar-hide-or-remove/readme.txt

  * NEW key tag plugin authenticity
  * NEW header and footer log
  * NEW class and functions constructor coding isolation
+ * NEW support and compatibility for wordpress 4.0+
  * NEW support and compatibility for wordpress 3.9+
  * SECURITY a new idea of sla: key tag plugin authenticity
  * SECURITY checksum.txt md5 checksum declaration